yang-su2000/yang-su2000/README.md

 ### Welcome to Yang's GitHub

 Hi there!
-I am an MS student from Cornell, focusing on efficient **language modeling** in interactive environments.
+I am an MS student from Cornell, focusing on efficient, scalable language modeling and agent systems.

 I am happy to chat and discuss potential collaborations, feel free to reach out by